The Gaping Gill winch: insider tips and what to expect

 There is no road access for Gaping Gill, so everyone’s day will start with the 2.6 mile (4.3km) walk to the mouth of Gaping Gill.

 This walk is along the Ingleborough Estate Trail, which is a private track that costs £2.50 per person.
-Well, technically there is a public footpath route too, but it’s longer, so almost no one will take this route when you’re trying to get there as early as possible!
+Well, technically there is a public footpath route too, but it’s longer.

 We’ll go into more details on the walk later in the guide, but it’s a good gravel path for roughly half the distance and then there are intermittent stony sections, with one notably rubbly section.
 Much of the way to Gaping Gill is a gradual uphill walk, there are a couple of tiny steep bits, but it’s generally gentle.